Kunchitiga

 The Kunchitigas (also known as Kunchatiga, Kanchitiga, Kanchitigar, Kunchitigar, Kunchidigar, Kunchigar, Kunchu Okkaliga, Kunju Okkaliga, Kurichigar, Kunchiliyan, Kappiliyan) are a community of people from Karnataka, India.
-They are mostly concentrated in the Tumkur, Bangalore, Mysore, Ramanagara, Shivamogga and Chitradurga districts.
-They are also found in Tamil Nadu.
+They are mostly concentrated in the Tumkur, Bangalore, Shivamogga and Chitradurga districts.
+They are also found in Andhra Pradesh.

 While the Kunchitigas are considered a sub-division of Vokkaligas, they are listed separately by the government.
 Some Kunchitigas were Veerashaivas who embraced Lingayatism to become a separate division.
 The Kunchitigas are classified under the General/Unreserved Category by the Central Government of India.